 Two pairs and a free, quality eye exam for just $79.95

 When minor eye irritation strikes, an eye compress can bring relief.
-But it’s important to know whether you should pick a warm compress or a cold one.
+But it’s important to know whether you should pick a warm or cold compress for your eyes.

 An eye compress is an easy, effective, low-cost way to help improve some minor eye issues.
 It’s especially helpful as a DIY stye treatment or for relieving dry eye.